 Twice per year (January and Fall), we offer our popular and beloved 4 week Beginner’s Series where you learn to build the poses from the ground up.
 This series is now also available as an online video series.

 Also, we do offer Private Yoga Lessons for beginners which can be a fantastic way to get off to a great start.
 Contact us to book a private lesson.

 One of the beautiful aspects of yoga is the lack of gear required.
-You might want to bring a water bottle and a yoga mat (if you have one.)
-We also have boxed water for sale and yoga mats for rent ($2).
-We also have hand towels ($1) and shower towels ($2) for rent.
+Bring a yoga mat (if you have one) and consider bringing a water bottle.
+We also have yoga mats for rent ($2) and boxed water for sale.
+We rent hand towels ($1) and shower towels ($2) or simply bring your own if you think you want/need one.
 Most students practice barefoot, thus no special shoes or socks are required for the yoga classes.
 If you are bringing athletic shoes to the fitness classes, please make sure they are shoes you use for indoor purposes only.